As an Amazon Associate I earn from qualifying purchases.

 Now that we’ve been around for longer, we understand that our situation was not unique.
 Many first time sellers (or experienced sellers trying to expand their operations) are shocked by the amount that eBay charges for selling on their platform.
 In order to fully understand eBay fees (and avoid suspensions, bans, etc.) we’ll need to pick through the nitty-gritty that isn’t on eBay’s front page.
 So let’s get into it!

-If you have not moved to the eBay Managed Payment system and still use PayPal you will pay an extra 2.9% plus $.30 per transaction.
 If you are a top-rated seller or have a store subscription your fees will be marginally lower.

 As offensive as it is for some people, it’s not surprising at all that eBay charges to sell on their platform.
 If you are one of those special people who think that eBay should simply provide a cheaper (or free) service then you probably don’t understand what a magical unicorn eBay is.